SUNY Downstate Health Sciences University: Student activities

-Arthur Ashe Institute for Urban Health

-In 1992, Arthur Ashe established the Institute in partnership with SUNY Downstate intentionally.

-Downstate Ethics Society

-In partnership with the John Conley Division of Medical Ethics and Humanities at the medical center, the society aims to expose students to ethical issues surrounding all aspects of health care.

-Other clubs and organizations

-Clubs and societies at SUNY Downstate are not limited to the college of medicine but also involve the other schools at SUNY Downstate including the College of Health Related Professions (CHRP), College of Nursing, School of Graduate Studies and School of Public Health.
-Clubs are tailored to a diverse range of interests including human rights, music, ethnic dialogues, ethics, specialty interest groups and global health among many other things.
-Keriann Shalvoy of the class of 2017 currently sits on the Board of Directors for Physicians for a National Health Program - NY Metro.
+Clubs and societies at SUNY Downstate are not limited to the college of medicine but also involve the other schools at SUNY Downstate.
+Clubs are tailored to a diverse range of interests, including human rights, music, ethnic dialogues, ethics, specialty interest groups, and global health, among many other things.
+A chapter of Sigma Xi has operated on campus since 1969; there is also a chapter of Alpha Omega Alpha.

+The Anne Kastor Brooklyn Free Clinic (BFC) is a student-run free clinic that offers care and health maintenance screening to the uninsured populations of Brooklyn.
+Students also volunteer through the Arthur Ashe Institute for Urban Health in partnership with the university.
+In partnership with the John Conley Division of Medical Ethics and Humanities at the medical center, the Downstate Ethics Society aims to expose students to ethical issues surrounding all aspects of health care.